richardalbee/legopython/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 LegoPython was concieved to facilitate and standardize internal tooling efforts, initially structuring business processes for many internal applications and hundreds of resulting internal scripts.
 LegoPython embodies component-based development; by developing and iterating upon reusable modules, others can build upon our progress.
 This template is stripped down to the core, nonpropriatary, application-level features for use across  organizations.
-Currently, LegoPython is focused on API, AWS, and Database data workflows although other data sources would also be supported.
+Currently, LegoPython is a scripting sandbox focused on developing API, AWS, and Database data workflows although other data sources would also be supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>